 Splitting the longer chains requires the addition of a catalyst - a material that reduces the amount of energy needed to break a bond - and of course, heat.
 There are three processes that can break down the molecular structure of oil: Fluid catalytic cracking (FCC), hydrocracking (Isomax), and coking (or thermal-cracking).

 Catalytic cracking splits longer chains by introducing a catalyst and increasing temperatures.
 The catalysts prompt the long chains to change the molecular structure by "cracking" the chains.
 The process is ideal for manufacturing gasoline.

 The process of hydrocracking similarly involves the use of a catalyst to crack long chains into smaller ones.
 The system, however, remains under high pressure and temperatures to ensure smaller sections of chains are broken.
 As a result, the method can produce both jet fuel and gasoline.

 The last conversion technique involves the user of a Delayed Coking Unit (Coker).
-The Coker processes low-value residuum and converts it into higher-value products.
+The Coker processes low-value residuum and convert it into higher-value products.
 Large coke drums contain the residuum under high temperatures for prolonged periods of time.
-Eventually, the large molecules once again “crack” into smaller chains.
+Eventually, the large molecules once again "crack" into smaller chains.
 The leftover product is known as petroleum coke and is predominantly used as a fuel source or cement agent.